csning1998/on-premise-gitlab-deployment/README.md

 ### C. Note

 This project requires CPU with virtualization support.
-For users whose CPUs don't support virtualization, you can refer to the `legacy-workstation-on-ubuntu` branch.
-This has been tested on Ubuntu 24 to achieve the same basic functionality.
-Use the following in shell to check if your device support virtualization:
+For users whose CPUs don't support virtualization, refer to the `legacy-workstation-on-ubuntu` branch.
+This has been tested on Ubuntu 24 to achieve the same basic functionality for establishing `kubeadm` cluster.
+Use the following in shell to check if developing device supports virtualization:

 ```shell
 lscpu | grep Virtualization